Can you introduce yourself, who are you and where are you from? What are you doing in your day-to-day life?

 What ingredients make up a top techno song for you?

-I used to listen to dark and loud techno, but now I’m more interested in nice melodies and progressions.
+I used to listen to loud and dark techno, but now I’m more interested in nice melodies and progressions.
 Music that you can feel in more ways than just dark and hard beats!
 At this moment I am looking for music not only to dance, but also to listen to and enjoy.
 We don’t have big raves in my city right now because of the pandemic, so I’m interested in techno music that you can listen to while you work or drink and relax at home.

 When did you start producing?
 How did you discover music production?
 And what made you decide to start producing techno?